Martin Randall Travel: Critical acclaim

-Martin Randall Travel focuses on a small clientele and has received favourable reviews.
+Martin Randall Travel has received largely favourable reviews, with a 99% AITO rating from over a thousand reviews.

 Ian Irvine in The Independent said, "All three... highlights from my life as a cultural tourist were part of the remarkable series of music festivals run by Martin Randall."
 Christine Headley praised Martin Randall Travel's handling of money – covering most costs and distributing local currency - on the festival she attended.
 Kenneth Asch wrote in the Travellers' Handbook, "Of all the travel services I have researched, Martin Randall Travel is perhaps the most comprehensive, culturally speaking."

-Martin Randall Travel won the British Travel Awards: Best Special Interest Holiday Company (Small) award in 2015, 2016, 2017, 2018 & 2019.
+Martin Randall Travel won the British Travel Awards: Best Special Interest Holiday Company (Small) award in 2015, 2016, 2017, 2018 & 2019.At the 2025 AITO Awards, Martin Randall was named Silver Tour Operator of the Year.